zoglo/contao-row-wizard/README.md

 ## Known limitation

-The JavaScript for the following widgets does not work:
+The following fields do not work:

 - any eval `rte` (tinymce, ace)
 - color picker